-The current fee schedule, effective January 1, 2023 for British Columbia, Saskatchewan, Manitoba, Quebec, Ontario and Prince Edward Island can be found here.
-For any additional questions, please contact ehf@call2recycle.ca
+The current fee schedule, effective April 1, 2024 for British Columbia, Saskatchewan, Manitoba, Quebec, Ontario and Prince Edward Island can be found here.
+The fee schedule for Nova Scotia, effective July 1, 2024, can be found here.
+For any additional questions, please contact customerservice@call2recycle.ca.